Federal Employment Law Attorney in Canton, Michigan

 Civil defense for Bivens Actions

-Federal Law Enforcement Agency Discipline Defense
+Federal Law Enforcement Agency Disciplinary Defense

-At Schrameck Law, P.L.L.C. in Canton, Michigan, a great deal of our practice is dedicated to defending federal agents of bureaus with law enforcement duties.
-Often, our clients have been accused of some breach of protocol at a moment of high tension.
+Often, my clients have been accused of some breach of protocol at a moment of high tension.
 Not only are they certain of the legality of their actions, but the emotion of the moment still hasn’t left them, and they tend to have a low estimation of agents who work for Internal Affairs.

 Hearings and Appeals Before the Merit System Protection Board

-The MSPB has original jurisdiction over certain disciplinary actions brought by the Special Counsel, especially for Hatch Act violations.
-But the bulk of its work is processing appeals from approximately two million federal employees who have the right of appeal to the Board.
-We’ve assisted many clients who’ve appealed agency adverse actions before the MSPB.
-These include:
+The MSPB, or Merit System Protection Board, has original jurisdiction over certain disciplinary actions brought by the Special Counsel, especially for violations of the Hatch Act.
+But the bulk of its work is processing appeals from approximately two million federal employees who have the right to appeal to the board.

 Removal